-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Hunter Original Play Waterproof Rain Bootie ($95; nordstrom.com)

 Classic Hunter boots are a practical addition to any wardrobe.
-Plus, they're real comfy.
+Plus, they're really comfy.

 _______________________________________________________________________________